-^{}Any student that has met all requirements and successfully graduated from the Welding program at MTI may be eligible to enroll in the Welding & Pipefitting program and will be given credit for all courses taken in the Welding program.
+\\Any student that has met all requirements and successfully graduated from the Welding program at MTI may be eligible to enroll in the Welding & Pipefitting program and will be given credit for all courses taken in the Welding program.
 If a student enrolls and starts the Welding & Pipefitting program the week immediately following graduation from the Welding program, the cost would be \$5,929.
 If a student enrolls at a later date the cost will be \$7,000.

-WELDING & PIPEFITTING 40 Weeks/960 Clock Hours/240 Additional Outside Clock Hours /36 Semester Credits
+WELDING & PIPEFITTING

+40 Weeks/960 Clock Hours/240 Additional Outside Clock Hours /36 Semester Credits

-The program objective of the Welding & Pipefitting is for students to gain entry level employment in the welding field, as well as making each student a proficient pipe welder using SMAW and TIG processes, as well as teaching MIG & Flux core Welding, while providing skills for pipe welding and manufacturing.
+The program objective of the Welding & Pipefitting program is for students to gain entry level employment in the welding field, as well as making each student a proficient pipe welder using SMAW and TIG processes, as well as teaching MIG & Flux core Welding, while providing skills for pipe welding and manufacturing.
 The program also teaches field and shop safety, pipe fitting skills, and basic blueprint readings.
 Certain subjects may be taken out of numerical sequence to accommodate school class scheduling polices.
-The Welding & Pipefitting offers a greater scope of welding processes and allows more time to become polished in a certain specialty.
+The Welding & Pipefitting program offers a greater scope of welding processes and allows more time to become polished in a certain specialty.
 Upon meeting graduation requirements of the Welding & Pipefitting program, the student is entitled to a Welding & Pipefitting diploma.

-Welding & Pipefitting offers an additional 10 weeks/240 more hours than Welding.
-This program will expand on the pipe fitting program and include more hands-on Fitting and Rigging.
+Welding & Pipefitting offers an additional 10 weeks/240 more hours than Welding This program will expand on the pipe fitting program and include more hands-on Fitting and Rigging.

-Tool Kit includes: Tig gloves, welding gloves, work gloves, leathers, chipping hammer, wire brush, soap stone, safety glasses, striker, tip cleaner, hood, channel locks, welding cap, bucket, file and cutting goggles.
+Tool Kit includes: Tig gloves, welding gloves, work gloves, leathers, chipping hammer, wire brush, soap stone, safety glasses, striker, tip cleaner, hood, channel locks, welding cap, bucket, file, cutting goggles

+Students are not allowed to use or provide their own gear or tools.
 Modules 7 and 8 will be taken last.